kuzudb/kuzu-docs/src/content/docs/cypher/import-export-db.md

 ## Export database

 The `EXPORT DATABASE` command allows you to export the contents of the database to a specific directory.
-The query below exports the database to an absolute directory named `/path/to/export`, utilizing the same configuration parameters as Copy From Statements.
+The query below exports the database to an absolute directory named `/path/to/export`, utilizing the same configuration parameters as `COPY FROM` statements.
 ```cypher
 EXPORT DATABASE TO '/path/to/export' (HEADER=true);
 ```